96boards/projects/home_surveillance/part-3/README.md

 # 3) Project Execution

-Place the trained dataset and haarcascade_frontalface_default.xml to part-3 directory
+Place the trained dataset and haarcascade_frontalface_default.xml to part-3 directory.
+Also, update the USB webcam video source as specified in [Part-2](../part-2/README.md#31-creating-dataset)

 ```shell
 $ cp -r ../part-2/trainer ../part-2/haarcascade_frontalface_default.xml ./
 $ sudo python facetrack.py
 ```
+The above script will track the known face using webcam mounted on Servo Pan/Tilt system.
+The servo position would get adjuested to center the known face.

+> Limitation: Webcam can only track the first known face at a time.

 [Link to Blog](http://www.96boards.org/blog/part-3-home-surveillance-project-96boards/)